zacharyvoase/markdoc/doc/wiki/quickstart.md

 # Quickstart

-Markdoc uses distutils so you can install it with relative ease on any system with Python.
+Markdoc uses distutils, so you can install it with relative ease on any system with Python.

 ## Requirements